- Kennedy Theatre

-The Theatre program at the University of Hawai‘i at Manoa is renowned for its Asian theatre productions and course offerings, as well as programs in Western and Hawaiian theatre (acting, directing, history, theory), design, playwriting and TYA (theatre for young audiences).
+The programs in Theatre and Performance Studies at the University of Hawai‘i at Manoa are renowned for productions and course offerings centering traditional and contemporary Hawaiian and Asian performance.
+Students at all levels and in all programs can study acting, directing, design, playwriting, and TYA (theatre for young audiences); classes in history, theory, research, and performance studies provide context and spur change.
 Coursework goes hand in hand with productions staged in the 600-seat Kennedy Theatre and the intimate Earle Ernst Lab Theatre.

-The Theatre program includes 14 full-time faculty members who teach over 40 courses per semester.
-The theatre program has approximately 50 undergraduate majors, 38 masters candidates, and 12 enrolled PhD students.
+The programs in Theatre and Performance Studies include 14 full-time faculty members who teach over 40 courses per semester.
+The theatre program has approximately 50 undergraduate majors, 38 masters candidates, and 15 PhD students.
 Students come from around the globe to study theatre at UHM.

-Both the academic program and the full season of productions in the beautiful Kennedy Theatre complex aim to expose students and audiences to works from each of these focus areas.
-The program provides the opportunity for a broad theatre education but also provides the ability to focus intensely in a specific focus area.
+Both the academic courses and the full season of productions in the beautiful Kennedy Theatre complex aim to expose students and audiences to works from each of these focus areas.
+Theatre and Performance Studies degrees provide the opportunity to obtain a uniquely broad educational foundation as well as to focus intensely on specific areas of interest.

 Degrees: BA, MA, MFA, PhD

-Focus Areas: Asian, Hawaiian, & Western Theatre (Acting, Directing, History, Theory); Design; Playwriting; TYA; Performance Studies
+Focus Areas: Asian Theatre; Hawaiian Theatre; Acting, Directing, Theatre Design; Playwriting; TYA; Performance Studies

 The program’s centerpiece is our yearly training residency, in which students have the exciting opportunity to undergo long-term, intensive training in a traditional Asian theatre form with renowned master artists of the genre, who provide rigorous training in semester-long movement, voice, and instrumental courses, as well as individualized instruction in the performance of specific roles and instruments.